 TGP is continuing to support the design alongside Norr Architects and Cundell, having completed the Landscape and Visual Impact Assessment (LVIA) and masterplan design last year.
 The Site is located in the River Spey, within the Cairngorms National Park.

-The design approach focused on delivery of a natural aesthetic, incorporating native woodland and parkland-style tree planting in combination with native wildflower meadow and marginal wetland areas to enhance existing habitats within the Site and exert a positive, lasting impact on the character of the surrounding Spey valley.
-The LVIA took cognisance of the sensitivity of the local landscape in the assessment of potential effects on the Special Landscape Qualities (SLQs) of the National Park, as well as those on the visual amenity of local residents and visitors.
+The design approach focused on delivery of a natural aesthetic, incorporating native woodland and parkland-style tree planting in combination with native wildflower meadow and marginal wetland areas to enhance existing habitats and exert a positive, lasting impact on the character of the surrounding valley.
+A high proportion of aspen tree planting is proposed as an ecological enhancement, consistent with the recommendations in the National Park’s Biodiversity Action Plan.
+A new network of footpaths within the Site provides recreational opportunities for visitors to experience the River Spey, as well as a link to the nearby settlement of Grantown-on-Spey.